B.G 2.18

 "namo viṣṇave mahate karomi"

-"Offer my obeisances to Vishnu, the great!"
+"Offer my obeisasalutationsnces to Lord Vishnu, the great!"

 ityādi॥

-So, states various testimonials.
+- thus states various testimonials.

 na ceśvaraḥ tadbhedo vā pratyakṣādisiddhaḥ। tatpakṣe tu aikyāderapi mithyātvāt svarūpasya ca siddhatvāt vyarthaiva śrutiḥ। lakṣitasvarūpasyāpi na svarūpāt viśeṣaḥ। nirviśeṣatvokteḥ। mithyāviśeṣoktau ca aprāmāṇyaṃ śruteḥ। mithyātvaṃ ca mithyaiva teṣām। ataḥ satyatvaṃ satyaṃ syāt ca।